codetit4n/rust-school/lesson-3/Readme.md

-# Lesson 3 - Common Programming Concepts
+# Lesson 3 - Data Types, Variables, Mutability, and Constants

-Topic: Learn about common programming concepts for a strong Rust Foundation.
+Topic: Learn about common programming concepts like Data Types, Variables, Mutability, and Constants for a strong Rust Foundation.

 Link to the blog: https://blog.lokeshkr.com/rust-series-3